-Professor Le has been a member of the Department of Psychology at Haverford College since 2001, where he teaches courses on social psychology, close relationships, intro/general psychology, and research methods/statistics.
+Professor Le is originally from northern California and has been a member of the Department of Psychology at Haverford College since 2001, where he has taught courses on social psychology, close relationships, environmental psychology, intro/general psychology, science writing, and research methods/statistics.
 Prior to that he completed his undergraduate studies at Grinnell College and earned his doctorate at Purdue University.
-He is on the editorial boards of the journal Personal Relationships and the Journal of Personality and Social Psychology, and has reviewed articles for all of the major journals in social psychology and relationship research.
+He has served on the editorial boards of the Journal of Social and Personal Relationships, the Journal of Personality and Social Psychology, and Personal Relationships, and has reviewed for all of the major publications in social psychology and relationship research.
 Prof. Le is a longstanding member of both the Society for Personality and Social Psychology (SPSP) and the International Association for Relationship Research (IARR).

-In 2011 he co-founded www.ScienceOfRelationships.com, which won the 2012 Media Prize awarded by the Society for Personality and Social Psychology and to date has logged more than 3.5 million page views.
+In 2011 he co-founded www.ScienceOfRelationships.com, which won the 2012 Media Prize awarded by the Society for Personality and Social Psychology and to date (February 2017) has logged nearly 8 million page views.